-First, it has a terrific — dare I say iconic? — lead performance by Saoirse Ronan as the title character.
+The film’s most important strength is the terrific — dare I say iconic? — lead performance by Saoirse Ronan as the title character.
 Christine McPherson has given herself the nickname “Lady Bird” — presumably a reference to LBJ’s First Lady — as a rebellion mechanism.
-What she’s rebelling against is *gestures towards everything*: her mom, with whom she has a tumultuous relationship, her boring-ass (to her eyes) hometown of Sacramento circa 2002, her uptight all-girls Catholic school, and her listless lack of agency as she counts down to graduation.
+What she’s rebelling against is *gestures towards everything*: her mom, with whom she has a tumultuous relationship, her boring-ass (to her eyes) hometown of Sacramento circa 2002, and her uptight all-girls Catholic school.
+Generally, she has a listless lack of agency in anything in her life as she counts down to graduation.
 She’s a misfit that everyone will see at least some of themselves in.

 Ronan really brings Lady Bird McPherson to life: Ronan can flicker through fifteen different emotions in a scene, translating the sometimes-shambling script by writer-director Greta Gerwig into a magnetic and multi-dimensional character.
 Ronan can be both vulnerable and brash when needed, and her comic delivery is quite good without calling attention to itself.
 But what really sets the performance apart are the little gestures of adolescent chipperness and angst — the way she, e.g., dramatically sits on the ground to open a letter she’s been anxiously awaiting.
 It’s easy for me to imagine her being one of my actual high school acquaintances.